Natural Alternative Therapies

 That’s why sitting makes us much more tired than an hour of walking.

-• The second most common cause is our food and diet .
-The modern American diet of processed foods and insufficient fruit and vegetables allows for plaque build-up in our arteries followed by a narrowing of our blood vessels.
+2. Food and diet – the modern American diet of processed foods and insufficient fruit and vegetables allows for plaque build-up in our arteries followed by a narrowing of our blood vessels.

-Overweight is another common reason.
-The more belly fat you lose, the better your arteries are able to expand when needed, allowing more flow of blood, the researchers at John Hopkins University found.
+3. Being overweight is another common reason.
+The more belly fat you lose, the better your arteries can expand when needed, allowing more blood flow (according to researchers at John Hopkins University).

 10 Ways to Increase Blood Circulation in Legs & Feet

-Obviously, the best way to improve blood circulation in your extremities is to completely change your lifestyle.
+As you probably know, the best way to improve blood circulation in your extremities is to change your lifestyle completely.

-So, to make it more practical, discover 10 super easy ways to give a good boost to your blood circulation, and fast.
+So, to make it more practical, here are 10 easy ways to give your blood circulation a quick boost:

-1. Best Foods & Herbs to Improve Blood Circulation
+1. Foods & Herbs That Improve Blood Circulation

 1. Sunflower seeds – these contain a lot of Vitamin E, a particularly effective circulation-boosting nutrient.